AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/estimate-shipping-methods.md

 ## Reference

-The <estimateShippingMethods> reference provides detailed information about the types and fields defined in this <estimateShippingMethods>.
+The `estimateShippingMethods` reference provides detailed information about the types and fields defined in this mutation.

 ## Example usage